tk755/q/README.md

 # Overview
-`q` is an LLM-powered copilot for the command line, designed to keep programers in the terminal and reduce time spent looking things up.
-It can generate shell commands, write Python scripts, construct regex patterns, and more, all from the comfort of your command line.
+`q` is an LLM-powered programming copilot from the comfort of your command line.
+It can generate code snippets, shell commands, technical explanations, web searches, and even images.
+Through multi-turn conversations, it can build, debug, and refine complex solutions iteratively.
+It even saves generated code and commands to your clipboard, so you can paste it wherever you need it.

+Currently `q` uses the OpenAI API, but support for other LLM providers is planned in the future.

 # Installation